DIRECTOR'S STATEMENT

 Nowhere was this more apparent than with movie posters.

-An important clarification: when I say "movie poster", I'm not referring to the photo-touched, photoshopped, photodigital photocrap that's become the norm these days, slick and stylish though some may be.
+An important clarification: when I say "movie poster", I'm not referring to the photo-touched, photoshopped, photodigital committee output that's become the norm these days, slick and stylish though some may be.
 I'm talking about real movie posters - the big, artful, sometimes cheesy, often delightful product of some poor soul who actually bothered to sit down behind a drafting table and put a sharpened pencil to paper.

 That's pencil, now.
 Not pixel.